kendyllmb/kendyllmb/_posts/2022-10-26-Review-Blog-2.md

 ![The Socio-Environmental Impacts of Redlining in Hampton Roads, VA](https://kendyllmb.github.io/kendyllmb/images/impact.jpeg)

+There is a second map on this site, “Mapping the Socio-Environmental Impacts of Racial Segregation” goes more in depth about the following areas:
+1. Redlining Hampton Roads
+2. Race
+3. Poverty
+4. Environmental Justice
+5. Tree Canopy and Urban Heat
+6. Impervious Surfaces and Urban Heat

+Since this section contains more historical information and research behind the above topics, there is a greater understanding of the effects of racial segregation which is the point of this section of the project.
+Overall, it brings together research and the application of that data on the map and helps the readers get the full picture of the impacts of the research on the larger community.

 ![Photovoice](https://kendyllmb.github.io/kendyllmb/images/photovoice.jpeg)

 ## Improvements: ##

+This DH project has a lot of moving parts, literally and figuratively.
+I really love the way the site is set up and how the information is presented to the reader.

+Since this project has a somewhat complex map with a variety of information included, sometimes it may be daunting for the reader to fully understand.
+On the other hand, the thoroughness of this topic is very helpful and may just take some time to comprehend what is being shown.

+My initial issue with this project was in relation to the main map shown below.
+At first, I thought it wasn't working.
+After more interaction with the page I realized that there was a small button at the bottom corner of the map, called “Explore” that allows you to turn on and off the ability to interact with the map.
+I would suggest making this button more visible to users by either changing the placement or making it larger.

 ![Explore Button Issue](https://kendyllmb.github.io/kendyllmb/images/explorebutton.jpeg)

+Another issue I noticed had to do with the “Mapping Segregation” page.
+There seems to be a typo where the roman numerals go from IV (4) to VI (6) as shown in the images below.

 ![Roman Numeral Issue IV](https://kendyllmb.github.io/kendyllmb/images/IV.jpeg)
 ![Roman Numeral Issue VI](https://kendyllmb.github.io/kendyllmb/images/VI.jpeg)